kshetline/tubular_time/README.md

 In December 2011, the nation of Samoa jumped over the International Dateline (or, since no major tectonic shifts occurred, perhaps it’s better to say the International Dateline jumped over Samoa).
 The Pacific/Apia timezone was changed from UTC-10:00 to UTC+14:00.
 As a result, Friday, December 30, 2011 did not exist for Samoans.
 Thursday was followed immediately by Saturday, a type of discontinuity that doesn’t happen with days dropped by switching from the Julian to the Gregorian calendar.

-**@tubular/time** handles this situation by treating that skipped-over Friday as a day that exists, but one that is 0 seconds long.
+<a id="apia" name="apia"></a>**@tubular/time** handles this situation by treating that skipped-over Friday as a day that exists, but one that is 0 seconds long.
 The `getCalendarMonth()` method makes this 0-length status apparent by rendering the day-of-the-month for that day as a negative number.

 `new DateTime('2011-12', 'Pacific/Apia').getCalendarMonth().map(date => date.m ===12 ? date.d : '-')` →